 Low-calorie high-protein foods are much in demand nowadays, especially with the growth of the number of people who want to shed weight and build lean muscle.
-Protein is a crucial macronutrient that we all need from food.
+Protein is a crucial macronutrient that helps build muscle, aid muscle recovery and keep you full so that you do not binge unnecessarily.
 However, not all foods supply the same amount of protein to your body.
 Despite what all of us think, not everyone needs proteins in the same amounts.
 Protein is required in high amounts in the diets of people who are working to slim down, build lean muscle to support their athletic abilities or their stamina in sports.
 But before you go nuts looking for the nutrient and obsess over it, you must know what it is.
 Protein is present in our body in hair, skin, bones and, of course, muscles.

 Protein: Importance And Daily Requirements